Physical And Mental Health Signs of Relationship Strain

 Contempt is the most threatening horseman to a relationship and often the hardest to spot.
 We don't tend to admit to contempt, especially when we're not supposed to feel it for someone like a spouse.
 If you find yourself hating everything the other person does and getting angry when they even open their mouth, contempt may be present.

-When looking for these issues, it always helps to try to start with a balanced perspective.
+When looking at these issues, it always helps to try to start with a balanced perspective.
 It can be tempting, especially when hurt or angry, to lash out or blame the other person.
 However, even if the bulk of the responsibility eventually falls with the other person, it is never helpful to start by placing it there.
 Approach issue identification to understand what is happening, not who is at fault.

 General tools for addressing the four horsemen